WealthRocket is reader-supported. When you buy through links on the website, we may earn an affiliate commission. Learn more

 What's the proper tax form for a self-employed person?

 For someone self-employed earning a business professional income, the proper tax for you is Form T2125.
 On this form, you’ll be able to submit all relevant information like your personal and business income, business expenses, and capital cost allowance.
-In other words, you’ll be able to deduct your office rent, cell phone and wifi bills, cost of goods, ect.
+In other words, you’ll be able to deduct your office rent, cell phone and WiFi bills, cost of goods, etc.

 The process of calculating and filing taxes is trending away from brick-and-mortar establishments.
 These days, tax-filing software is the hot new thing.